alwaleed1989/Covid-19-Riyadh/README.md

 ## How to run
-You should have [java](https://www.java.com/en/download/) in your PC , and run the below command by thru terminal , recommend to use [crontab](https://crontab.guru/) for schedule this task everyday
+You should have [java](https://www.java.com/en/download/) in your PC , and run the below command thru terminal , recommend to use [crontab](https://crontab.guru/) for schedule this task everyday

 ```bash